zoziha/seakeeping/README.md

 - test-drive: unit test;
 - root-fortran: root lookup;
 - polyroot-fortran: polynomial root search;
+- quadrature-fortran: multidimensional Gauss-Legendre integral;
+- VTKFortran/H5part: storage and visualization;
 - Source Codes in Fortran90: Fortran 90 code.

 In addition, there are analysis of CAE models and visualization of numerical models, and technical details such as function integration, statistics, sorting, special functions, etc.